tmobile/opensource/content/blog/posts/hanson-ml-retraining.md

 requires a whole new architecture.

 In this [article](https://medium.com/tmobile-tech/retraining-is-the-only-constant-or-the-machine-learning-is-never-done-28e386cf763d),
-Mark Eric Hanson outlines why an automated ML model retraining is important, the use cases it solves for T-Mobile, and how to stitch the tech together to recreate a similar implementation of your own.
+Mark Eric Hanson outlines why automated ML model retraining is important, the use cases it solves for T-Mobile, and how to stitch the tech together to recreate a similar implementation of your own.
 Its a fascinating read, and a good behind-the-scenes look at how we approach problem-solving at T-Mobile.